vadistic/fluent-async-proxy/README.md

 - create arbitrary fluent APIs for async functions
 - delay callback execution till await/ start of promise chain
-- just few lines, no dependencies (more for idea then a project)
+- just few lines, no dependencies (more like idea than a project)
 - cjs/ esm/ typescript/ tested

 ```ts